I Hated the Amazon Echo But Decided to Give It a Second Chance -- Here's What Happened

-When I purchased Echo in early 2015, I was engaged to a woman with two children and I figured the Internet-connected speaker would be perfect for naturally inquisitive kids to get answers to all of their random questions.
+When I purchased Echo in early 2015, I figured the internet-connected speaker would be perfect for answering all of my random questions about life.
 I was wrong.

 All you have to do is say "Alexa" out loud to wake up the device (that's the name of Echo’s voice service).
 You can ask Alexa to do any number of things and she will respond.
 Sounds easy, but Alexa seemed to make everything difficult.
 With its search powered by Microsoft Bing, its ability to find answers was limited compared to Google.
 Over and over, Alexa would say, “Sorry, I didn’t understand the question I heard," or, “Sorry I couldn’t find the answer to your question.”

 Fast forward to today, I decided to give Echo a second chance, figuring maybe it could serve different purposes.
 Here’s what I learned:

 You can ask Alexa to tell you the weather, give you sports scores, tell you the news (via a source like CNN or NPR, selected via the Alexa smartphone app), check your calendar and more.
 Admittedly, I prefer seeing my calendar meetings and appointments in chronological order on my phone or Pebble smartwatch.
 But Alexa manages the other aforementioned tasks just fine.
 For what it’s worth, Alexa has become my exclusive source for weather reports.

 Controlling smart-home devices is kind of great.